robinmoon2/AI_Application_HY/README.md

 ### Predicting the winner only with the early moves, without information about the players.

-As we saw in the previous sections, the players' ratings and their difference are often the most important features to predict the winner of a game.
+Given the previous sections, we identified that players' ratings and their differences are crucial features for predicting the winner of a chess game.
-We wanted to go further and see if we could **predict the winner of a game only with the first moves of the game**.
+We aimed to explore further by investigating whether it is possible to predict the winner of a game solely based on the initial moves.

-The problem that we had face is that the moves themselves as they are written in our CSV file are not enough to predict the winner of the game.
-We decided to use pretrained models to put some numerical values on the moves.
-[Stockfish](https://stockfishchess.org/) engine is what we used to evaluate the position of the game after each move.
+To achieve this, we utilized [Stockfish](https://stockfishchess.org/) chess engine to evaluate the positions after each move.
-Stockfish is really powerful.
-However, even thought we limited the time to evaluate each position, it took a lot of time to evaluate all the games.
-We decided to use a sample of 1500 games to evaluate the moves.
+This evaluation provided numerical values representing the game's state, which we used to train our models.

-In order to verify the accuracy of Stockfish evaluation, the first thing that we did was to take the last evaluation of the game and compare it to the winner of the game.
+Initially, we verified the accuracy of Stockfish's evaluations by comparing the final evaluation of each game to the actual winner, achieving an 86% accuracy.
-We found that the Stockfish evaluation were very precise.
-Here are the results :

 ![Simple Model Result](images/Simple_Model_Result_Stockfish.png)
-*Simple model results with Stockfish evaluation*

-Stockfish evaluation is a number between -1000 and 1000.
-The evaluation is positive when white is winning and negative when black is winning.
-The draw Margin is the margin that we consider as a draw.
-If the evaluation is between `-draw_margin` and `draw_margin`, we consider the game as a draw.
+*Simple model results with Stockfish evaluation.
+Draw margin represent the evaluation number below which we considered the game as a draw*
-We obtain a **86% accuracy** with a draw margin of 12.
-The accuracy is very good, therefore we can consider that the **Stockfish evaluation is precise enough for our model**.

-We needed to do some **feature engineering** (mean, variance, sign_changes, etc...) to extract trends from the stockfish evaluation.
+We then performed feature engineering to extract trends from the Stockfish evaluations, such as mean, variance, and sign changes.
-As we did not want to take into account the end of the game, we took a percentage of the moves from the beginning of the game.
+Using these features, we trained several models, including Random Forest, Gradient Boosting, and Support Vector Machine (SVM) with a linear kernel.
-Once the trends were extracted, we used some simple models from the [scikit-learn](https://scikit-learn.org/) library to predict the winner of the game:
+Our initial results showed that the models could predict the winner with around 75% accuracy when considering 80% of the game moves.
-- **Random Forest**
-- **Gradient Boosting**
-- **Support Vector Machine** with a linear kernel

-Here are our first results :

 ![Pretrained model performances](images/Pretrained_Model_Performances.png)
 *Performances of the pretrained models depending on the percentage of the move taken into account*